|

 sleeping to see if it wakes me up.
 I have, however,

-noted that the flowers, used as a steam inhalation,
+noted that the fresh flowers, used as a steam inhalation,

 flavor of Tobacco, though I feel they blend more